microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

 The `Update-EntraSignedInUserPassword` cmdlet updates the password for the signed-in user in Microsoft Entra ID.

-Allow users to update their own passwords.
-Any user can update their password without needing to be in an administrator role.
+Enable users to update their own passwords.
+Any user can change their password without requiring administrator privileges.

 ## Examples